 You can also use other free and open-source photo editing software like Seashore, Pixen, Krita, etc.

 7. Video Editing

 For video editing, you might be using Adobe Premiere Pro, Sony Vegas Pro, iMovie, Final Cut Pro or any other closed-source software.
 But, you can use free and open-source video editors as a replacement for this software.
 Some of the best open-source video editors are Shotcut, OpenShot Video Editor, VLMC, Avidemux (a video encoder), Kdenlive, PiTiVi, etc.

 8. Adobe Creative Suite

-Adobe Creative Suite consists of many softwares for photo editing, vector designing, video editing, sound editing, etc. The following are the open-source replacements for softwares in Adobe Creative Suite:
+Adobe Creative Suite consists of many software for photo editing, vector designing, video editing, sound editing, etc. The following are the open-source replacements for software in Adobe Creative Suite:

 - Adobe Photoshop can be replaced by GIMP or Seashore.

 - Adobe Acrobat can be replaced by Formulate Pro.